GrupoCATO/kobo-docker-ripcord/README.md

     $ rm docker-compose.yml

+3. Edit the environment file [`envfile.server.txt`](./envfile.server.txt), filling in **all** mandatory variables, and optional variables as needed.

+4. Make the DNS system settings changes necessary to reflect the domain and subdomain settings made in `envfile.server.txt`.

+5. `ping` associated Koboform, Kobocat, and Enketo Express addresses.
+All addresses must return a successful ping response.
+If not, make adjustments to the DNS system until all pings are good.

+    $ ping kobo.example.com

-3. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).
+6. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).

-4. Start the KoBo deployment and monitor logs:
+7. Start the KoBo deployment and monitor logs:

     $ docker-compose up -d